Explore

 Amenities: potable water, campfire, pet-friendly (on leash), recycling and compost bins

-Devices are given the heave-ho in place of outdoor activities that might include wildlife spotting, roaming through century-old Xanthorrhoea grass trees, or simply meditating in the tranquil surrounds.
-Brook-side campsites are accessed via a farm track flanked by Scottish Highland cattle and horses and, rains depending, there might be a creek crossing.
-Caravans and camper trailers are welcome, and total self-sufficiency is a must.
-There’s a retro caravan called Miss Maisie for those without gear but with a desire to see red-tailed cockatoos and kangaroos.
+Devices are out, and outdoor activities are in, whether it's spotting wildlife, roaming through century-old Xanthorrhoea grass trees, or simply meditating in the tranquil surroundings.
+Brookside campsites are accessed by a farm track flanked by Scottish Highland cattle and horses.
+Depending on the weather, there might even be a creek crossing to navigate.
+Caravans and camper trailers are welcome, especially as self-sufficiency is a must.

 Distance from Perth: 108km, 75mins